Drill Point Dies for Roofing Screws: Material Selection & Production Guide

 -

-Consider coated dies for stainless roofing screws — PVD-coated tungsten carbide dies significantly extend life when forming stainless steel drill points.
+Consider coated dies for stainless roofing screws — PVD-coated tungsten carbide dies can significantly extend life when forming stainless steel drill points.

 Choosing the Right Supplier